How the James Webb Space Telescope works in pictures

 In addition, those objecting to the name have argued that before joining NASA, Webb took part in discussions shaping the federal government's "Lavender Scare" effort to drive queer people out of the government, while during his time as administrator the agency fired a budget analyst after lengthy interrogations about alleged "immoral conduct."

-However, current NASA Administrator Bill Nelson determined in September that the name would remain.
+Current NASA Administrator Bill Nelson stood by the name September 2021.
 Although the agency primarily refers to the observatory as Webb, many astronomers have retained the acronym, even offering alternative telescope titles that result in the same acronym without referencing Webb.

 JWST's history has been a long and tortuous one.
 Plans for a successor to Hubble date back to the 1990s, with hopes of launching such a mission in the the decade of the 2000s.
 But plans kept increasing in complexity, then in cost, with the launch date slipping further into the future and the telescope not quite materializing.